NichitaCP/ResNet_from_scratch/README.md

 # ResNet from Scratch [WIP]

 This project implements the ResNet architecture from scratch using PyTorch.
-Initially tested on food classification, achieving 99.3% accuracy, it has been adapted for skin cancer detection.

 ## Features
 - **Customizable ResNet Architecture**: Adjust expansion/dilation factors and feature map sizes.